 This engages the audience because they’re more entertaining than reading a book.
 Listening to average people speaking Spanish in daily situations is a simple way to become familiar with the language.

 Choosing the right movies from the Spanish-speaking world to study the language takes time and effort.
-Luckily, I have done all the research, so you don’t have to do it.
+I have done all the research, so you don’t have to.

 I’ve compiled a list of the 26 best movies for learning Spanish to assist you on your Spanish learning journey.